-Our first pulp and paper mill, built in Shelton, WA, uses the “leftover” wood scraps from the Simpson Logging Company’s sizeable sawmill.
+Our first pulp and paper mill, built in Shelton, uses the “leftover” wood scraps from the Simpson Logging Company’s sizeable sawmill.
 Rainier makes headlines by creating a high-value product out of what was once burned as waste.

 By 1930, our company has expanded to three mills in Shelton, Hoquiam and Port Angeles, WA, becoming the largest dissolving paper producer in the world.
 Later, a fourth pulp mill, the Shaffer Mill in Tacoma, WA, is added.
 We work with local loggers including the men in this photo, who deliver wood to our mills with the aid of horses and railroads.